1. What is Wisconsin Foreign LLC Registration?

 - Date business activity began or will begin in Wisconsin

-- Certificate of Good Standing (also called Certificate of Existence or Status) issued by the formation jurisdiction
+- Certificate of Good Standing (also called Certificate of Existence or Status) issued by the your home state

-Wisconsin foreign LLC registration authorizes an existing LLC to legally operate within the state while remaining governed by the laws of its original formation jurisdiction.
+Wisconsin Foreign LLC registration authorizes an existing LLC to legally operate within the state while remaining governed by the laws of its original formation jurisdiction.

-4. Wisconsin foreign LLC name rules
+4. Wisconsin Foreign LLC name rules

-Wisconsin does not require name reservation before filing a foreign LLC application.
-However, the LLC’s legal name must comply with Wisconsin naming statutes and be distinguishable from existing business entities registered with the Wisconsin Secretary of State.
+Wisconsin does not require name reservation before filing a Foreign LLC application.
+However, the LLC's legal name must comply with Wisconsin naming statutes and be distinguishable from existing business entities registered with the Wisconsin Secretary of State.

 - Must include LLC, L.L.C., or "Limited Liability Company"